PL Capital Unauthorised Trading

-This blog takes a closer look at PL Capital’s services, reported investor complaints, and a detailed case study involving trading instructions and account activity.
+This blog takes a closer look at PL Capital’s services.
 Through this, it aims to help investors understand where risks may emerge, what warning signs to watch for, and how to respond if they believe their account has not been handled in line with agreed terms.

 PL Capital Review